niftools/blender_niftools_addon/docs/user/features/textures/texture_maps.rst

 .. _texture_maps:

-* Each Texture Map has a distinct function, which affectes how the object is rendered
+* Each Texture Map has a distinct function, which affects how the object is rendered
 * The following sections describe the function of each Map
-* Map properies are usually set via the **Influence** section of the **Texture Tab**.
+* Map properties are usually set via the **Influence** section of the **Texture Tab**.

 Diffuse Map
 -----------

-The information in a diffuse map is used as the base color
+The information in a diffuse map is used as the base colour

 #.
 Under **Type**, set the type to **Image or Movie**.
 #.
 Under **Influence**,  in the **Diffuse Section**, enable **Color**.